Warren Douglas Allmon

 Allmon's major research interest is macroevolution and paleoecology, especially the ecology of the origin and maintenance of biological diversity and the application of the geological record to the study of these problems, particularly using Cenozoic marine gastropods (snails of the last 65 million years).

-Allmon is the author of more than 200 technical and popular publications.
-He is a Fellow of the Geological Society of America and the recipient of the 2004 Award for Outstanding Contribution to Public Understanding of Geoscience from the American Geological Institute.
+Allmon is the author of more than 250 technical and popular publications.
+He is a Fellow of the Geological Society of America and the Paleontological Society, and the recipient of the 2004 Award for Outstanding Contribution to Public Understanding of Geoscience from the American Geological Institute.

 Paleobiology, Paleoecology, Macroevolution, Evolution of Cenozoic Mollusks